 Our roots are showing, our ends are split, our hair is out of control — we're all asking the same question: When are the salons going to reopen?

-As New York City approaches its third month of shutdown, officials are discussing how the city will reopen, prompting salons to start preparing for the eventual day they'll open their doors to customers again.
+As New York City slowly reopens in phases, salons are preparing for the eventual day they'll open their doors to customers again.

 One thing is for sure: once salons reopen, they won't look like they did before the shutdown.

-Essentially, salons will reopen when New York City reaches Phase 2 of New York State's Forward Plan.
-The city begins Phase 1 on June 8, with the opening of manufacturing, construction, wholesale and agriculture businesses as well as curbside retail.
+Essentially, salons will reopen when New York City reaches Phase 2 of New York State's Forward Plan, which could be as early as Monday, June 22.

-When they are given the go-ahead, they must follow state regulations, which include making sure employees keep six feet away from each other, reducing occupancy to under 50 percent, keeping confined spaces to one person only (that means one person at a time on elevators and behind cash registers), limiting in-person meetings and doing them in a well-ventilated area with social distancing, providing protective gear like masks for employees, doing daily healthcare screenings, constant cleanings, and putting up signs and markers to help employees keep their distance.
+When Phase 2 begins, each salon and barbershop must follow state regulations, which include making sure employees keep six feet away from each other, reducing occupancy to under 50 percent, keeping confined spaces to one person only (that means one person at a time on elevators and behind cash registers), limiting in-person meetings and doing them in a well-ventilated area with social distancing, providing protective gear like masks for employees, doing daily healthcare screenings, constant cleanings, and putting up signs and markers to help employees keep their distance.

 The state has released recommended best practices, too, which many New York City salons are ready to follow.